circulosmeos/gztool/README.md

 In this latter case only a pair of index+gzip filenames can be indicated with each use.

+* Use a truncated gzip file (100000 first bytes are removed: (not zeroed, removed; if they're zeroed cautions are the same, but `-n` is not needed)), to extract from byte 20 MiB, **using a previously generated index**: as far as the `-b` parameter refers to a byte *after* an index point (See `-ll`) and `-n` be less than that needed first index point, this is always possible.
+In this case *-I gzip_filename.gzi* is implicit:

+        $ gztool -n 100001 -b 20M gzip_filename.gz

+Please, note that index point positions at index file **may require also the previous byte**, as gzip stream is not byte rounded but a stream of pure bits.
+Thus **if you're thinking on truncating a gzip file, please do it always at least by one byte before the indicated index point in the gzip** - as said, it may not be needed, but in 7/8 times it will be needed.

 Index file format
 =================